 Q2: What is your advice on the best ways to use content marketing within professional sports organizations?

 Jake, content is super-critical for any sport.
-Since you have players and merchandise, you can generate a lot of content such as player practice, pre-game, and post game footage, as well as streaming of actual games and matches.
+Since you have players and merchandise, you can generate a lot of content such as player practice, pre-game, and post-game footage, as well as streaming of actual games and matches.
 You can have player community involvement information, press interviews etc. There is no shortage of content in sports marketing.
-The challenges are:

-- How to display and share content through a sport team’s vast communications channels.
+- Display and share content through a sports team’s vast communications channels.

-- How to balance the original (brands) content with user-generated content
+- Balance the original (brands) content with user-generated content

-- How to integrate content to broader paid marketing campaigns and press efforts
+- Integrate content to broader paid marketing campaigns and press efforts

-- How to be quick, timely and deliver personalized content
+- Be quick, timely and deliver personalized content

 Q3: Do you have any advice for explaining the importance of implementing content marketing strategies to higher-ups in business?